 Staying well hydrated means having more energy, which in turn could benefit efforts to take more exercise.

-Using a Doulton Water Filter will allow you to drink high quality, clean and tasty water straight from the tap.
+Using a Doulton filtered water system will allow you to drink high quality, clean and tasty water straight from the tap.
 It is convenient, cost-effective and sustainable with no single-use plastic bottles needed.

-Healthy habits should last a lifetime, so don’t give up on giving up just because January is over – make a change that you can stick to and your mind and body will reap the benefits.
+Healthy habits should last a lifetime, so don't give up on giving up just because January is over.
+Make a change that you can stick to and your mind and body will reap the benefits.